CMOM, FOG control, asset management, customer complaints, and public communication

 Key Takeaways

-- CMOM means Capacity, Management, Operation, and Maintenance; it is a practical framework for preventing SSOs and showing that a utility manages its system proactively.
+- CMOM means Capacity, Management, Operation, and Maintenance; it is EPA's framework for preventing SSOs and demonstrating that a utility manages its system proactively rather than reactively.

-- A strong CMOM program links maps, asset inventory, preventive maintenance, complaint history, pump station data, CCTV findings, and capital planning.
+- A strong CMOM program links maps and GIS, asset inventory, preventive-maintenance schedules, complaint history, pump-station SCADA data, CCTV condition ratings, and capital planning into one decision system.

-- FOG control is both maintenance and source control: cleaning a grease blockage fixes the immediate problem, but inspections, interceptors, education, and enforcement reduce recurrence.
+- FOG control is both maintenance and source control: jetting fixes the immediate grease blockage, but interceptor requirements, inspections, education, and ordinance enforcement reduce recurrence at the source.

-- Customer complaints are operational data; repeat backups, odors, slow drains, and manhole observations can reveal roots, sags, inflow, grease, or capacity constraints.
+- Customer complaints are operational data; repeat backups, odors, slow drains, and manhole observations reveal roots, sags, inflow, grease, or capacity limits before they become overflows.

-- Public communication should be prompt, accurate, and coordinated; operators report facts through the chain of command and avoid speculation.
+- Public communication must be prompt, accurate, and coordinated; operators report verifiable facts through the chain of command, escalate media and legal questions to the designated spokesperson, and avoid speculation about liability.

 CMOM turns field work into system control

-Capacity, Management, Operation, and Maintenance (CMOM) is a framework for managing a wastewater collection system so it has adequate capacity, is operated by trained staff, is maintained before failure, and is improved based on evidence.
-EPA materials describe CMOM and similar management, operation, and maintenance approaches as tools for improving Clean Water Act compliance and reducing sanitary sewer overflows.
+Capacity, Management, Operation, and Maintenance (CMOM) is EPA's framework for managing a collection system so it has adequate capacity, is run by trained staff, is maintained before failure, and is improved on evidence.
+EPA's "Guide for Evaluating CMOM Programs at Sanitary Sewer Collection Systems" treats CMOM as a tool to improve Clean Water Act compliance and reduce SSOs.
+The exam usually tests CMOM as applied judgment, not as a definition to recite.

 Four CMOM lenses